TrautsNottus/trautsnottus.github.io/_docs/getting-started/navigation.md

 ---
-title: A Tour around SIMS
+title: A tour around SIMS
 ---

-# A tour around SIMS

 Finding screens and multitasking.
 {:.lead}